seankarson/docs/community/index.md

 # Community

 <div class='sidebar'>
-<p>Here is how to get in touch with other users and contributors of the Project Geode community:</p>
+<p>Here is how to get in touch with other users and contributors of the Apache Geode (incubating) community:</p>
 	<ul>
 			          <li>
 Contributors: <a href="http://mail-archives.apache.org/mod_mbox/incubator-geode-dev/">dev@geode.incubator.apache.org</a>